aai-institute/nf4ad/README.md

 # Uniformly Scaling Flows for Anomaly Detection
-This repository contains experiments investigating the use of uniformly scaling normalizing flows for anomaly detection.
+This repository contains experiments investigating uniformly scaling normalizing flows for anomaly detection.
 We use the [VeriFlow](https://github.com/aai-institute/VeriFlow) implementation of uniformly scaling flows.